letoram/durden/README.md

 A typical example is widgets/ascii.lua that is activated when a utf-8 sequence is to be bound.
-The other are tools that add more generic features, examples being a 3d modelviewer and an automatic tiling layout manager.
+The other are tools that add more generic features, examples being a 3d modelviewer (3dsupport), a quake- style pulldown terminal (pulldown) and an automatic tiling layout manager (autolay).

 Timers
 ====